r0bert1/maldnet/README.md

 ## Using a server node

-A server node includes a frontend and a backend, which both have to be started individually.
-Both can be started by navigating to their respective directory (`frontend` or `backend`) and issuing the command `npm run start`.
-This will start them at their default port.
-The command `npm run start2` also exists to run them on an alternative port, but if the user wants to use a different port, they have to specify that manually.
+A server node includes a frontend and a backend.
+Start by navigating to the `frontend` directory and running the command `npm run build` to build the project.
+You can start the node after this using the command `npm start` in the `backend` directory.
+This will start the node at the default port.
+The command `npm run start2` also exists to run it on port 3003, but if the user wants to use a specifc port, they can specify it the following way `PORT=4200 npm start`.
 There exists also in both the frontend and backend directories a `.env` file that can be edited to configure the backend and master address.
 A `.env.local` can also be created instead to do these configurations.